God's Idea of You

 Your eyes seem then stars,

-Or the stars your eyes,
+Or stars your eyes,

 I am yet not sure.